-(a) The Nasdaq Stock Market LLC ("Nasdaq" or "Exchange"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposal to amend Exchange Rule 5815 regarding review of Staff Delisting Determinations by Hearings Panels.
-The proposed change would preclude the stay of a Staff Delisting Determination during the review period.
+(a) The Nasdaq Stock Market LLC ("Nasdaq" or "Exchange"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposal to amend Exchange Rule 5815 regarding review of Nasdaq Staff ("Staff") Delisting Determinations by Hearings Panels.
+The proposed change would preclude the stay of a Staff Delisting Determination during the review period in two specified circumstances outlined below.
+This Amendment No. 1 amends and supersedes the original filing in its entirety.